-The twentieth Doctor in chronological order on the Doctors of the Church was a man who turned his back on the world and took over thirty men with him to devote their lives to God.
+here was a holy abbot who turned his back on the world and took over thirty men with him to devote their lives to God.
 He built monasteries throughout western Europe.
 He was the confidant of popes and kings, beggars and paupers.
 He preached the Crusades, never compromising the Truths and Traditions.
 He was responsible for the revival of the Cistercian Order.
-This holy and mystic Abbot from France composed one of the most beautiful prayers ever created - the Memorare.
-He was
+This holy and mystic Abbot from France composed one of the most beautiful prayers ever created - the Memorare

 Bernard was born at the castle of Fontaines, in Burgundy near Dijon, in 1090.
 The grace of his person and the vigor of his intellect filled his parents with the highest hopes, and the world lay bright and smiling before him.
 But Bernard renounced it forever to join the monks of Citeaux, a few miles distant.He entered the Cistercian abbey in Citeaux, France in 1113, convincing thirty friends and relatives to join him.
 Four of his brothers and a group of friends, thirty young Christians in all, went when he did to Citeaux, leaving the youngest brother, Nivard, to be the mainstay of his father in his old age.
 "You will now be heir to everything," they said to him as they departed.
 "Yes," said the boy; "you leave me the earth, and keep Heaven for yourselves; do you consider that fair?"
 And he too left the world.
 At length their aged father came also, exchanging wealth and honor for the poverty of a monk in the monastery of Clairvaux, which Bernard with a band of monks founded in the diocese of Langres in 1115.